sayakpaul/TF-2.0-Hacks/README.md

 This respository contains my exploration of the newly released [TensorFlow 2.0](http://tensflow.org/).
 TensorFlow team introduced a lot of new and useful changes in this release; automatic mixed precision training, flexible custom  training, distributed GPU training, enhanced ops for the high-level Keras API are some of my personal favorites.
 You can see all of the new changes [here ](https://www.youtube.com/watch?v=kPweUtct2yY).
 The library is now truly easy to use and very readable.

-I highly recommend the following resources if you want to learn more about TensorFlow 2.0:
+I highly recommend the following resources if you want to learn more about TensorFlow 2.0 (updated on an ad-hoc basis):

 - [tf.keras for Researchers: Crash Course](https://colab.research.google.com/drive/17u-pRZJnKN0gO5XZmq8n5A2bKGrfKEUg) by Francois Chollet
 - [TensorFlow 2.0 + Keras Crash Course](https://colab.research.google.com/drive/1UCJt8EYjlzCs1H1d1X0iDGYJsHKwu-NO) by Francois Chollet